Information for Researchers

 Please note that on the first Wednesday of each month, the Library holds a staff meeting and does not open until after 10 a.m.

 All researchers are required to register.
-Two forms of currently valid identification, including either a driver's license or a passport, must be presented.
+The first step is to register online with our circulation program, AEON.
+When you get to the JCB you will need to present two forms of currently valid identification, including either a driver's license or a passport.
 As a rule, college identification cards and reader’s cards from other institutions are not acceptable as primary identification.
 Foreign nationals (except Canadians) are required to present their passports.
 Graduate students and independent scholars are required to present a letter of reference from an established university scholar.

 Brown University Library: